melissawen/melissawen.github.io/2022-09-22-v3d-in-the-mainline.md

 ### Diff short summary:

 1. instead of getting the .config file from `bcm2711_defconfig`, get it by running `make ARCH=arm64 defconfig`
-2. compile and install the kernel image and modules as usual, but just copy the dtb file `arch/arm64/boot/dts/broadcom/bcm2711-rpi-4-b.dtb` to the `/boot` of your target machine (no overlays)
+2. compile and install the kernel image and modules as usual, but just copy the dtb file `arch/arm64/boot/dts/broadcom/bcm2711-rpi-4-b.dtb` to the `/boot` of your target machine (no `/overlays` directory to copy)
 3. change `/boot/config.txt`:
-   * comment the `dt_overlay=` entry
+   * comment/remove the `dt_overlay=vc4-kms-v3d` entry
    * add a `device_tree=bcm2711-rpi-4-b.dtb` entry

 ## Raspberry Pi 4 32-bits (arm)